 Use this handy guide to look up Pokemon card set symbols, set names, and set years.

 The most common way to organize Pokemon cards is by set.
 To identify the set, look for a little symbol at the bottom of the card, next to the card number.
 There are a bunch of these set symbols… 5-6 sets are released every year, each with a different set symbol, and they’ve been printing cards since 1999!

 The following table is a complete list of Pokemon card sets, sorted by date… the newest sets are at the top… the oldest are at the bottom.
 If I missed something, let me know if the comments!
 I want this to be THE DEFINITIVE GUIDE FOR POKEMON CARD SETS!

-Complete list of cards in the Pokemon Unbroken Bonds set.
+Complete list of cards in the Pokemon Cosmic Eclipse set.
 Click on the card to see how much they’re worth.

 Complete list of cards in the Pokemon Hidden Fates base set and Shiny Vault subset.
-Click on the cards to see how much they’re worth.
+Click on the card to see how much they’re worth.

 The Sun & Moon Hidden Fates expansion set was released on August September 23, 2019.
 This set is unique in that it contains a Shiny Vault subset containing all Shiny Pokemon cards.
 There are only 69 cards in the Hidden Fates set… 68 in the base set plus 1 secret “Rare Rainbow” card.
 Unlike cards in the Shiny Vault subset, cards from the Hidden Fates base set have their own set symbol.